svanderburg/nix-processmgmt/README.md

   process instances (as shown earlier)
 * The `processManager` parameter allows you to pick a process manager.
   Currently, all the options shown above are supported.
+* We can also specify whether we want to use the container interactively with the `interactive` parameter (which defaults to: `true`).
+When this setting has been enabled, a `.bashrc` will be configured to make the bash shell usable, and a number of additional packages will be installed for file and process management operations.
 * It is also possible to adjust the state settings in the processes model.
   With `forceDisableUserChange` we can disable user creation and user switching.
 It is also possible to control the other state variables, such